 I have recently taken up running and was in great need of a decent pair of running trainers.
 However, after having a look around, I soon realised that you are looking at paying around £70 for a good pair of running shoes, argh!

 One of the reasons that I love running is because it’s free, so spending £70 on a pair of trainers to do it just seemed a bit pointless.
-While I was looking online, though, I came across a pair of Nike junior running trainers* for just £27.99 and wondered if a junior shoe size would actually fit me?
+While I was looking online, though, I came across a pair of junior running trainers from the Nike Store* for just £27.99 and wondered if a junior shoe size would actually fit me?
 So, after doing a little bit of research online and in forums such as those on runnersworld.co.uk and thestudentroom.co.uk, I found that the only difference there could possibly be is that the junior shoes are slightly narrower than a ladies trainer, so they advised to buy a full size or half a size bigger than you usually would buy, just to try and counteract that.

 I took their advice and ordered a size 3.5 instead of a size 3 and they fit perfectly.
 I went out for my first run in them today and they felt amazing.
 The quality is brilliant (so no worries that the quality of the trainer suffers when they are a junior) and the style of them looked no different to an adult trainer at all, so nobody else would even know that you’d bought a junior size!